citadelict/devops-project/AWS Cloud Solution For 2 Company Websites Using A Reverse Proxy Technology/project-15.md

    1. Make use of the AMI to set up a launch template
    2. Ensure the Instances are launched into a public subnet.
    3. Assign appropriate security group.
    4. Configure [userdata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to update yum package repository and install nginx.
-Ensure to enable auto-            assign public IP in the Advance Network Configuration
+Ensure to enable auto-            assign public IP in the Advance Network Configuration. you can access my repo on this project to get the userdata [repo](https://github.com/citadelict/citatech-project-config) and edit it with your details

    ![](./images/68.png)